 Thus, whenever a stalemate occurs the game ends in a draw.
 And you believe it or not many chess games end in a draw.
 So don’t get surprised if you were about to win but suddenly got stalemated.
 It is very common.

 You can read more about the difference between stalemate and checkmate.

 - A draw can also happen in chess in other ways such as a draw by agreement, insufficient mating material, 50 move rule, and threefold repetition.
-Here’s the one by an explanation of each one of them.
+Here’s a one-by-one explanation of each one of them.

-- If both chess players think mutually agree for a draw then the game end in a draw.
+- If both chess players think mutually agree on a draw then the game ended in a draw.

 - A draw due to insufficient mating material happens when you don’t have enough pieces to checkmate the king.

 For example, when you and your opponent, both only have the kings left.
 Then neither of you can checkmate each other.

 This is because one king can’t checkmate another king as they both oppose each other.